 5. Pastel Blue

-Using a pastel blue color palette can transform a bedroom into a serene coastal or countryside escape that feels incredibly light and soft hue works beautifully on the walls, especially when paired with crisp white trim and natural wood accents throughout the can carry the color into the bedding with striped linens or solid cotton throws for a layered and cohesive blue promotes a sense of tranquility, making it an ideal choice for a space dedicated to the palette with silver or pewter hardware to maintain a cool, calming atmosphere that feels timeless and sophisticated.
+Using a pastel blue color palette can transform a bedroom into a serene coastal or countryside escape that feels incredibly light and refreshing.
+This soft hue works beautifully on the walls, especially when paired with crisp white trim and natural wood accents throughout the room.
+You can carry the color into the bedding with striped linens or solid cotton throws for a layered and cohesive look.
+Soft blue promotes a sense of tranquility, making it an ideal choice for a space dedicated to rest.
+Complement the palette with silver or pewter hardware to maintain a cool, calming atmosphere that feels timeless and sophisticated.

 6. Vintage Furniture